stanford-oval/thingpedia-common-devices/doc/adding-new-device.md

 To submit your device for inclusion in Thingpedia, add all your files and prepare a pull request.
 The repository maintainer will review it and then, when approve, upload it to Thingpedia.

-If the device uses basic authentication and comes with a test, i.e., requires a `.cred.json` file, run `travis encrypt-file test/com.xxx.cred.json --add`.
-This will create a file named `com.xxx.cred.json.enc` and update `.travis.yml`.
-Commit both files before your pull request.